instagraham/olinjs-3/README.md

 **Text Editing**

-Sublime Text is the best text editor (debatable, but we'll leave that for later).
+Sublime Text is the best text editor.
 Get it.

 *Install on Ubuntu:*